-If your GE Digital APM uses an Oracle schema, select the Recent Policy Executions(Oracle) dashboard.
+If APM uses an Oracle schema, select the Recent Policy Executions(Oracle) dashboard.

 The dashboard opens in a new tab and the page filter window is displayed.

 - 5. Select the Policies for which you want to see recent executions. - 6.
 Enter the duration (in minutes) for which you want to see recent executions. - 7.
 Select Done.